 How and when will I receive my housing assignment?

-Room Assignments for the 2014 - 2015 term have been sent.
-If you did not receive a room assignment please contact the Office of Residential Life at 707-654-1400 or email@example.com.
+Room Assignments for the 2015 - 2016 will be sent by August 1st.
+If you do not receive a room assignment please contact the Office of Residential Life at 707-654-1400 or firstname.lastname@example.org.
 As per Cal Maritime policy all students are required to reside on campus unless previously approved to reside off campus.
 If you were not approved to reside off campus and did not recieve an assignment contact us!

 The Residence Halls